Public Programme of ‘Image Diplomacy’ project

 Who Benefits from the Work of Art: Political Exceptionalism and the Refugee Condition

-Anthony Downey is Professor of Visual Culture in the Middle East and North Africa at Birmingham University (UK), editor of the Ibraaz platform, a member of the editorial board of Third Text journal.
-He is currently completing Zones of Indistinction: Contemporary Art and the Cultural Logic of Late Modernity (forthcoming, 2018)
+Anthony Downey is Professor of Visual Culture in the Middle East and North Africa at Birmingham City University (UK).
+He is the Editor of Ibraaz (ibraaz.org) and sits on the Editorial Board of Third Text journal (thirdtext.org).
+He is currently researching Zones of Indistinction: Contemporary Art and the Cultural Logic of Late Modernity (forthcoming, Sternberg Press, 2018).
+For a full list of publications, see www.anthonydowney.com

 The conversation will be in English with simultaneous translation into Russian.